Best sports headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best sports headphones you can buy in

 The cable and the hooks mean they're highly unlikely to fall out of your ears, so they're ideal should earphones that stay put be a key priority.
 They're comfortable, too, have a decent battery life of 12 hours, and offer a mic and volume controls on the cable.

-The sound is bassy and exciting, not offering the last word in clarity but perhaps ideal for the getting a sweat on to some pumping tunes.
+The sound is bassy and exciting, not offering the last word in clarity but perhaps ideal for getting a sweat on to some pumping tunes.
 A solid bet if the feature set ticks your boxes.

 Read the full Beats Powerbeats3 Wireless review

-The Jaybird Vista are true wireless earbuds aimed at athletes.
-They’re the company’s second shot at truly wireless in-ears and the latest in a fairly long line of sports headphones from Jaybird.
+The Jaybird Vista are aimed squarely at sporty types.
+They’re the company’s second shot at truly wireless in-ears and the latest in a fairly long line of its sports headphones.
 And it shows, with a comfortable, secure fit and an accompanying set-up app that's a joy to use.

-They sound good, too, with only the best wireless earbuds offering a slither more detail and composure.
+They sound good, too, although the very best sports headphones offer a touch more detail and composure.
 They're sweat-proof, comfortable, secure and come with a range of features, ensuring they're a good bet for any budding runner.

 Read the full Jaybird Vista review